timotheeg/tetris_ctm_summary/readme.md

 p2_pace_stats_xy = (1405, 238)
 ```

-Do keep in mind, that the `(x, y)` location above represents the top-right corner for player 1 (because player 1's test is right aligned), and the top-left corner for player 2.
+Do keep in mind, that the `(x, y)` location above represents the top-right corner for player 1 (because player 1's text is right aligned), and the top-left corner for player 2.

 ## Running the script